 The makers of Home Assistant give the integration with TP-Link Kasa Smart products the highest possible score: platinum.
 This is due to its use of local polling, meaning your lights and switches will continue working, even if your internet goes down, or TP-Link decides to pull the plug on their Kasa Smart cloud service (pun intended).

-Despite relying on Wi-Fi, you are not necessarily required to install any apps to get these products working nicely with Home Assistant.
+Despite relying on Wi-Fi, you are not necessarily required to install any apps to get these products to work nicely with Home Assistant.
 The python-kasa tool can be used to configure and TP-Link Kasa Smart lights, plugs, or switches to your Wi-Fi network.

 Kasa Outdoor Smart Dimmer Plug